plumvillage/newsletter/src/2024/en/articles/bbt--a-year-in-review-2024.md

 ## Monastic Retreat: Unshakable Faith<br/>*(15 – 23 February 2023)*

 The time had come again for the brothers and sisters of Plum Village France, Maison de L’Inspir and Healing Spring Monastery in Paris, and the European Institute of Applied Buddhism in Germany to come together in Upper Hamlet for the much anticipated annual monastic retreat.
 This 9-day retreat was an opportunity for monastic siblings to nourish each other’s resolve to live a life of transformation and service.
-In the spirit of togetherness, Brother Phap Ung, Sister Chan Khong and Sister Chan Duc represented the sangha to transmit the Dharma lamps to seven sisters and one brother.
+In the spirit of togetherness, Br.
+Phap Ung, Sr. Chan Khong and Sr. Chan Duc represented the sangha to transmit the Dharma lamps to seven sisters and one brother.

 <div style="column-span: all; height: 1.0em; width: 100%;"></div>